EnigmaCurry/debian-docker-server/README.md

 * Click Create
 * Make note of the Access and Secret keys.
 They are only displayed this one time.
 * Click on the new user and go to the Permissions tab.
-Create an 'custom inline policy' and paste the following, changint the bucket name to yours:
+Create an 'custom inline policy' and paste the following, changing the bucket name to yours:

         {